H4PE0N/Competitive-Programming/Library-Sources-Folder/Functions-Testing-Folder/directory-information.md

 Library-Functions-Folder-7 -

 Library-Functions-Folder-8 - This    folder    contains
-functions that are made around integers.
-So  everything from math to random generations and things  like  that.
+functions that are made around fundamental  data-types.
-This is the most fundamental data-type in this library.
+All of the data-types in this library is build upon the fundamental data-types.
+There is integers,  characters, doubles, and so on.

 Library-Functions-Folder-9 - This    folder    contains
 functions that are made around string  sentences.
 They